BitMEX/api-connectors/auto-generated/javascript/docs/UserApi.md

 var opts = {
   'otpToken': "otpToken_example", // String | 2FA token.
 Required if 2FA is enabled on your account.
-  'fee': 1.2 // Number | Network fee for Bitcoin withdrawals.
+  'fee': 1.2, // Number | Network fee for Bitcoin withdrawals.
 If not specified, a default value will be calculated based on Bitcoin network conditions.
 You will have a chance to confirm this via email.
+  'text': "text_example" // String | Optional annotation, e.g. 'Transfer to home wallet'.
 };

 var callback = function(error, data, response) {